 - Find a support person to help you get sorted out.
 Get some help to shine a light on what pressures are keeping doubt and confusion as your “safe” space to hide out in.

 - Be clear about your confusion, and then see if you can want clarity more than fear.
-A little daily mantra can support you focusing on clarity.
-The fear will become more obvious, and all kinds of clarity will become more noticeable.
-It usually creeps back in small ways— the answers to questions such as, “what you really want for lunch?” or “what you really want to do with your evening?” are suddenly loud and obvious.
+A little daily mantra can support you ” I want to be clear” ” I am capable of clarity”.
+Surprisingly, this helps the fear to become more obvious, and all kinds of clarity will become more noticeable.

 4. Karma is in the way.

 The biggest and most common block of all, of course, is that you have old wounding and pain in the way.
 Painbodies, or toxic core-belief systems, are subtle saboteurs working behind the scenes, stealing all of your life force, potential, and forward action.
-The ones that tend to wreaks havoc most often in your life are your personal versions of “I’m not safe” and/or “I’m not worthy”.
+The ones that tend to wreaks havoc most often in your life are your personal versions of “I’m not capable.” ” I’m not good enough” Its not safe”or “I’m not worthy”.
 Those beliefs have the power to strangle every little new growth of purpose, before it can be breathed into creation.
-You can spot these guys in play because they often present themselves as a need for something to be perfect from the start.
-Perfectionism, or in a similar way, resistant thoughts like “it’s never going to happen” or habitual feelings of injustice, results from these beliefs working away, clouding your energy.
+You can spot these guys because they often present themselves as a need for something to be perfect from the start.
+Perfectionism, or voices like “it’s never going to happen” or habitual feelings of injustice, results from these beliefs working away, clouding your energy.

-- Get into daily practice of mediation so you can notice this story hiding out in your system.
+- Get into daily practice of meditation so you can notice this story hiding out in your system.

-- Learn some techniques to ease your anxiety and learn how to be more present in the moment.
+- Practice some simple calming techniques to ease your anxiety and learn how to be more present in the moment.

-- Understand your energy by doing a daily body scan to feel how cloudy or confused your energy is when you are feeling frustrated or angry, and with that awareness, notice how it affects your daily experience.
+- Feel how cloudy or confused your energy is when you are feeling frustrated or angry, and with that awareness, notice how it affects your daily experience.
 It helps to also watch your energy in an area where you are more playful and naturally have more ease; that comparison makes it obvious that resistance and core wounding are taking you over.

 - Get deeper in practice with Delicious Yes in each moment.

 There’s a likelihood that more than one of these blocks is in the way of your personal evolution, blocking your growing, thriving, and feeling alive with purpose.
-But the good news is that everyone needs support to move ahead, so I suggest that now is the time to get some support, and start to focus on why your feeling a little or a lot stuck!
+But the good news is that everyone needs support to move ahead.
+Most truly successful people hire others to teach them the skills they need.
+We don’t get ahead on our own.
+So I suggest that now is the time to get some support, and start to focus on why your feeling a little or a lot stuck!